Adaptive Clothing Using Velcro Closures

 What Is Adaptive Clothing?

 Adaptive clothing is clothing specifically designed to meet the needs of people with disabilities (The Need For Organized Intervention Through Adaptive Clothing, 2020).
 This type of clothing can help make getting dressed easier and less time consuming.
 Whether the process of putting on clothes or manipulating fasteners is difficult, adaptive clothing can assist in gaining independence in dressing.
-Functional, adaptive clothing is specifically designed to fulfill requirements of the wearer that include the accessibility of the garment, manageability of the clothing including fasteners, and, of course, fashionability of the garment itself (Functional Clothing For The Differently Abled, 2017)
+Functional, inclusive clothing is specifically designed to fulfill requirements of the wearer that include the accessibility of the garment, manageability of the clothing including fasteners, and, of course, fashionability of the garment itself (Functional Clothing For The Differently Abled, 2017)

 Accessible clothing helps make getting dressed easier with the use and special placement of various types of fasteners.
-Whether it’s magnets, additional zippers, or the use of Velcro, adaptive clothing can be beneficial for individuals who want to make getting dressed easier and less time consuming.
+Whether it’s magnets, additional zippers, or the use of Velcro, inclusive clothing can be beneficial for individuals who want to make getting dressed easier and less time consuming.
 Accessible clothing can help people become more independent in dressing.

 Furthermore, this type of clothing should provide ergonomic and tactile comfort, improve quality of life, keeps the skin clear of irritations, and be meet the needs of daily activities (The Need For Organized Intervention Through Adaptive Clothing, 2020).